Washing & Laundry Care of Reusable Cloth Nappies

-Generally a 60 degree wash is recommended (see instructions on the label for more detail) but most people do a 40 degree wash with just the occasional 60.
+Generally a 40-60 degree wash is recommended (see instructions on the label for more detail) but most people do a 40 degree wash with just the occasional 60.

 Use non-biological washing powder.
 You will only need a very small amount of washing powder (around a table-spoon is sufficient).
 Using too much detergent can affect the velcro and elastic in your nappies and will simply make your reusable nappies stiff and the build up of residue may lead to smelly nappies and nappy rash.
 If you can see soap suds in the machine during the final rinse, then you have used too much powder.
 Equally the nappies should not smell of washing powder once they come out of the machine.